 You can serve your baby many of the types of fish available at the supermarket and in fish markets.
-See What's on the menu?
-Fish!, page 62.
+See Fish and seafood, page 88.

 Canned fish is usually very salty.
 However, you can occasionally serve unsalted canned fish like salmon or light tuna (but not white tuna).